 After the death of a loved one, STA provides a 12-month program that supports families during their loss.
 Our family care and bereavement team is available to assist with bereavement materials, direct you to local support groups, and provide guidance through phone calls and correspondence.
-We invite you to attend volunteer events that honor your loved one and we can even connect you with volunteer opportunities.
+We invite you to attend volunteer events that honor your loved one.
+We can even connect you with volunteer opportunities.

 Honoring Your Donor

-Southwest Transplant Alliance believes organ donors are heroes.
+Southwest Transplant Alliance believes organ, eye and tissue donors are heroes.
 Our bereavement program is specially designed to honor the memory of donors and offer reassurance and support to donor families.
 Some of the features of this program include:

 The decision to correspond with your family member’s recipient(s) is a personal one.
-Some choose to share their loved one’s story, while others wish to learn more about recipients.
-All correspondence is anonymous and identities are kept confidential until both you and the recipient agree to share identifying information.
-Southwest Transplant Alliance is bound by medical ethics and privacy regulation, and we take donor and recipient privacy very seriously.
+Some choose to share their loved one’s story, while others wish to learn more about the recipients.
+All correspondence is anonymous and identities are kept confidential until both the legal next of kin and the recipient agree to share identifying information.
+Southwest Transplant Alliance is bound by medical ethics and privacy regulation.
+We take donor and recipient privacy very seriously.

 If you are considering writing to your loved one’s recipient(s), please use the following guide when you draft your correspondence.